 Air fryers are the new must-have kitchen appliance that promises to cook your food in a healthier way.
-They use hot air instead of oil, which means that it’s easy to make crispy fries, chicken wings, and more without all the fat and calories.
+They use hot air instead of oil, to make crispy fries, chicken wings, and more without all the fat and calories.

 But what if you want to use an air fryer on your camping trip or off-grid?
 Can you run an air fryer off-grid on a solar generator?
 The answer is yes.